Your Resource for Art Information | Best Articles for Artists

 3. Create Your Own Zentagle Activity: If you’ve followed us long enough, you know that we’re big fans of artsy doodles.
 Doing your own self-created Zentangle activities is one way to bring therapeutic drawing and painting into your world.

-4. Affirmations Cards: Get some card stock and paint, draw or color your favorite affirmations and power words on them.
-Once your cards are done, arrange on a large bulletin board or on your wall where you can see these daily doses of inspiration.
+4. Affirmations Cards: Get some cardstock and paint, draw, or color your favorite affirmations and power words on them.
+Once your cards are done, arrange them on a large bulletin board or on your wall where you can see these daily doses of inspiration.